top of page

 A Saree With a Story

-Traditionally worn in two major styles the Iyer Madisar and the Iyengar Madisar this drape transforms a simple piece of silk into a sculptural work of art.
-Each fold symbolizes discipline, modesty, and the deep rooted heritage of Tamil households.
+The origins of the Madisar trace back to the Chola period, where the 9-yard saree symbolised purity, auspiciousness, and womanhood.
+For Tamil Brahmin brides, wearing the Madisar marks a powerful transition into grihastha, the married stage of life.
+Traditionally worn in two major styles—the Iyer Madisar and the Iyengar Madisar—this drape transforms a simple piece of silk into a sculptural work of art.
+Each fold symbolizes discipline, modesty, and the deep-rooted heritage of Tamil households.

 The Look